Statewide Disability Network

 ECCV established a Statewide Disability Network in September 2021 to help identify key advocacy issues and support COVID-19 recovery for people with disability from migrant and refugee communities.

-The State-wide Disability network aims to provide a unique leadership platform that captures the voice of people with disability from migrant and refugee background to address systemic gaps and barriers and improve access to support for people navigating the COVID-19 environment.
+The network provides a unique leadership platform that captures the voice of people with disability from migrant and refugee backgrounds to address systemic gaps and barriers and improve access to support for people navigating the COVID-19 environment.

-The network Engages with various levels of government, health professionals and relevant organisations statewide, to advocate and inform policies and processes.
-It also promotes information and resource sharing opportunities that embrace diversity and inclusion.
+The network engages with various levels of government, health professionals and key agencies across Victoria to advocate and inform policies and processes.
+It also promotes information and resource-sharing opportunities that embrace diversity and inclusion.

 - Mainstream, ethno-specific and multicultural organisations, Victorian state government representatives who engage with and represent people with disability from culturally diverse backgrounds.

-The Statewide Disability Network leads a series of online event and workshops to support people with disability as part of the COVID-19 recovery process.
+The Statewide Disability Network led a series of online events and workshops to support people with disability as part of the COVID-19 recovery process.